Selim321/youtube-summarizer-llm/README.md

 - Processing time depends on the length of the video and the chosen model
 - Some videos might have transcripts disabled by content creators

-## Contributing

-Feel free to open issues or submit pull requests with improvements.

 ## Acknowledgments

 - [Streamlit](https://streamlit.io/) for the web interface